isc-projects/kea/doc/guide/dhcp4-srv.rst

 defined, the subnet value takes precedence.
 The value in subnet can be set to 0.0.0.0, which means that ``next-server`` should not be sent.
-It may also be set to an empty string, which means the same as if it were not defined at all, i.e. use the global value.
+It may also be set to an empty string, which means the same as if it were not defined at all; that is, use the global value.

 The ``server-hostname`` (which conveys a server hostname, can be up to 64 bytes long, and will be sent in the sname field) and